-Top 5 Places To Taste Bacalhau
+Top 5 Best Places To Eat Bacalhau (Cod) in Lisbon in 2019

 To eat well in Portugal it is not necessary to look for the most prestigious places than others, in fact, many people who have visited the city say that even in small towns you can find restaurants where you can taste a delicious cod or some other traditional food of this country.